-The size of the trust will increase as units are sold and the trust will acquire additional portfolio securities.
+The size of your trust will increase as units are sold and your trust will acquire additional portfolio securities.
 When additional units are created, the existing portfolio will be replicated to the extent practicable.
-When the trust buys securities, it may pay brokerage or other acquisition fees.
-You could experience a dilution of your investment because of these fees and fluctuations in security prices between the time units are created and the time the trust buys the securities.
-When the trust buys or sells securities, it may place orders with and pay brokerage commissions to certain directed brokers that sell units or are affiliated with the trust or the trustee.
+When your trust buys securities, it may pay brokerage or other acquisition fees.
+You could experience a dilution of your investment because of these fees and fluctuations in security prices between the time units are created and the time your trust buys the securities.
+When your trust buys or sells securities, it may place orders with and pay brokerage commissions to certain directed brokers that sell units or are affiliated with your trust or the trustee.

 REPORTS.
-The trustee or your financial professional will make available to you a statement showing income and other receipts of the trust for each distribution.
-Each year the trustee will also provide an annual report on the trust's activity and certain tax information.
-You can request copies of security evaluations to enable you to complete your tax forms and audited financial statements for the trust, if available.
+The trustee or your financial professional will make available to you a statement showing income and other receipts of your trust for each distribution.
+Each year the trustee will also provide an annual report on your trust's activity and certain tax information.
+You can request copies of security evaluations to enable you to complete your tax forms and audited financial statements for your trust, if available.

 AMENDING THE TRUST AGREEMENT.
 The sponsor and the trustee can change the trust agreement without your consent to correct any provision that may be defective or to make other provisions that will not materially adversely affect your interest (as determined by the sponsor and the trustee).
-The sponsor and trustee cannot change the trust agreement to reduce your interest in the trust without your consent.
-Investors owning two-thirds of the units in the trust may vote to change the trust agreement.
+The sponsor and trustee cannot change the trust agreement to reduce your interest in your trust without your consent.
+Investors owning two-thirds of the units in your trust may vote to change the trust agreement.

 TRUST TERMINATION.
-The trust will terminate on the mandatory termination date set forth under "Essential Information."
-The trustee may terminate the trust early if the value of the trust is less than 40% of the original value of the securities in the trust at the time of deposit.
-At this size, the expenses of the trust may create an undue burden on your investment.
-Investors owning 100% of the units in the trust may also vote to terminate the trust early.
-The trustee will liquidate the trust in the event that a sufficient number of units not yet sold to the public are tendered for redemption so that the net worth of the trust would be reduced to less than 40% of the value of the securities at the time they were deposited in the trust.
+Your trust will terminate on the mandatory termination date set forth under "Essential Information" for your trust.
+The trustee may terminate your trust early if the value of your trust is less than 40% of the original value of the securities in your trust at the time of deposit.
+At this size, the expenses of your trust may create an undue burden on your investment.
+Investors owning 100% of the units in your trust may also vote to terminate your trust early.
+The trustee will liquidate your trust in the event that a sufficient number of units not yet sold to the public are tendered for redemption so that the net worth of your trust would be reduced to less than 40% of the value of the securities at the time they were deposited in your trust.
 If this happens, the sponsor and your financial professional will refund any sales charge that you paid.

 The trustee will notify you of any termination and sell any remaining securities.
 The trustee will send your final distribution to you within a reasonable time following liquidation of all the securities after deducting final expenses.
 Your termination distribution may be less than the price you originally paid for your units.
-When the trust terminates, you may be able to roll your investment into a subsequent series of the trust at a reduced sales charge as described under "Rollover" below.
+When your trust terminates, you may be able to roll your investment into a subsequent series of your trust as described under "Rollover" below.

 ROLLOVER.
-The sponsor may offer a subsequent series of the trust when the trust offered in this prospectus terminates.
-In this case, when the trust terminates you will have the option to (1) participate in a rollover and have your units reinvested into a subsequent trust series through a rollover as described in this section, if available, or (2) receive a cash distribution as described above under "Trust Termination."
+The sponsor may offer a subsequent series of your trust when your trust offered in this prospectus terminates.
+In this case, when your trust terminates you will have the option to (1) participate in a rollover and have your units reinvested into a subsequent trust series through a rollover as described in this section, if available, or (2) receive a cash distribution as described above under "Trust Termination."